Skip to content

 After over three years of negotiations, the Council failed to reach unanimous agreement on the proposal.
 The absence of unanimity was registered by the Council in February 2017 and confirmed by the European Council the following month.

-In this type of situation, a group of at least nine member states may undertake enhanced cooperation, according to the EU treaties.
+In this type of situation, EU treaties allow a group of at least nine member states to established enhanced cooperation.

-Enhanced cooperation on the EPPO was therefore undertaken in April 2017.
-In October 2017, the Council adopted the EPPO regulation, which entered into force on 20 November 2017.
+In April 2017, enhanced cooperation on the EPPO was launched.
+In October 2017, 20 member states agreed to establish the EPPO and the Council adopted the EPPO regulation, which entered into force on 20 November 2017.